In the lawsuit, the couple claimed that Walgreens:

 The lawsuit asked for actual and punitive damages of $75,000.
 This case was settled out of court.

-Beth Hippely, a mother of three, was written a prescription by her doctor for the blood thinner Warfarin to treat breast cancer.
+Beth Hippely, a mother of three, was written a prescription by her doctor for the blood thinner Warfarin to treat breast cancer in 2003.
 A Walgreens pharmacy filled the prescription, but the medicine was 10 times stronger than the intended dose.

 Court documents claimed that inadequate pharmacy training led to a 19-year-old pharmacy technician incorrectly typing in the prescription, which resulted in Hippely receiving 10 times the prescribed dose.
 According to the lawsuit, the prescription error caused a cerebral hemorrhage, which led to permanent bodily injury, disability, and physical pain.
 Hippely had a stroke and died at age 46.